sensu/sensu-go/cli/GUIDELINES.md

 be required by the user to be confident that their intended interaction was successful.

-Unless there is good reason to do otherwise the following should be true of any
+Unless there is good reason to do otherwise, the following should be true of any
 command:

 - Affirmative messages should generally one or two words, in the form of a title and should use the colour green.
-For example a command that updates an entity should result in a message that says "Updated."
+For example, a command that updates an entity should result in a message that says "Updated."
-- For the sake of tooling that uses `sensuctl` ensure that the exit code is `0` on success and `1` when failures occur.
+- For the sake of tooling that uses `sensuctl`, ensure that the exit code is `0` on success and `1` when failures occur.

 More specific conventions regarding typical commands (create, update, etc.) can